searchdiscovery/client-jnj-ga4-dl-spec/events/forms/form_view.md

 ## HTML Data Attributes

 This could be done with data attributes and detected via GTM at DOM Ready, but if a form is dynamically added to the page at any time, it would not be picked up.
 As such, manually firing the data layer push whenever a form is loaded is a more reliable approach.
-Note only fire the dataLayer event when form is in view of the users - example footer forms.
+Note only fire the dataLayer event when the form is viable to the user. - example footer forms.

 ## Javascript Code